ewjoachim/ewjoachim.github.io/_posts/2016-05-08-of-hashes-and-pythons.md

 Now we know why the `A` class is fast and the `B` class is so very very slow.

 Thank you very much.
 The show's finished.
-What you want more ?
+What ?
+You want more ?
 Ok, let's get you more !

 ## What happens when the hash is not really reliable ?